 Every Brilliant Thing by Duncan MacMillan synopsis

-When Mum’s in the hospital and Dad says she’s ‘done something stupid’, there’s not much a seven year old can do.
+When Mum’s in the hospital and Dad says she finds it hard to be happy, there’s not much a seven year old can do…

 1. Ice cream

 3. Staying up past your bedtime and being allowed to watch TV

 These are the first three items on a list of every brilliant thing in the world worth living for.
 Duncan MacMillan’s play Every Brilliant Thing pulls back the curtain on what it’s like to be a child of a suicidal mother and the lengths we go for those we love.